golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 ### Our Studio Space, CFA-303

-During Fall 2025, CFA-303 is available for plotting during the following times:
+During Fall 2025, CFA-303 is available for work during all of the times marked with an empty square in the schedule below:

 <img src="img/cfa303-fall2025.png" width="480">

-The room is busy MW

-* Please clean up after yourself.
-Our classroom needs to be in a usable condition for other classes.
-* We have valuable equipment in CFA-303.
-If you are the only person in the room and you need to step out, don't leave the door unlocked.
-* **No food or drink**.
-This is both a drawing course and a creative coding course.
-Greasy food and spilled liquids are incompatible with both fancy paper and laptop computers.
-* If you don't feel well, please stay home.

-room_policies.md
+There are many simple things we can do to ensure that our room is a generous, focused, and genuinely collaborative space.
+Furthermore, this semester, we will be sharing our laboratory with Professor DeYoung's *Stop-Frame Animation* course, which meets on Tuesday/Thursday mornings; it is imperative that we be considerate of our schoolmates in this course.

+To that end, I have prepared a special document with guidelines for sharing space with the other class; guests and room security; noise and focus, equipment use; and food and drinks.
+Please read these [**Guidelines for Our Studio Classroom**](room_policies.md) carefully.
+This document should be considered an addendum to our *Code of Conduct*.

 ---